Fundamentals of Chemistry (4-3) 4 Cr. Hrs.

 - Differentiate between various types of organic compounds and materials.

 - Apply a working knowledge of laboratory safety, including proper use of safety equipment (e.g. protective eyewear) and safe work habits.

 - Utilize laboratory equipment in the performance of laboratory experiments.

-- Organize laboratory data, calculations, and analyses in an accurate and detailed fashion.
+- Interpret laboratory data, calculations and analyses in an accurate and detailed fashion.

 - Execute appropriate chemical disposal procedures.